About me

 Research Interests

-My research interests lie in the intersection of Machine Learning and Causality.
-Specifically, my focus is on Causal Representation Learning, Causal Abstractions and the theoretical foundations of causally-inspired Digital Twins and how the later ones could be applied in the fields of social sciences and decision making theory.
+My research interests lie in the intersection of Causality and Probabilistic Machine Learning.
+Specifically, my focus is on Multi-scale Causal Representation Learning, Causal Abstractions and the theoretical foundations of causally-inspired Digital Twins and how the later ones could be applied in the fields of social sciences and decision making theory.
 I also have a strong personal interest in the philosophical topic of causation and emergence in natural sciences.

 Personal Blog